-On-boarding is one of most vital things for any employee who joins an organization.
-Imagine being a part of an organization which is totally unprepared for your arrival.
+Onboarding is one of the most vital things for any employee who joins an organization.
+Imagine being a part of an organization that is totally unprepared for your arrival.
 Sounds terrible, doesn’t it?
-Though it doesn’t seem like much of a deal, as a HR it is your responsibility to make sure that the your new hire feels comfortable at the workplace.
+Though it doesn’t seem like much of a deal, as an HR it is your responsibility to make sure that your new hire feels comfortable in the workplace.

-When done right, on-boarding can help you turn the new hires into lasting employees.
+When done right, onboarding can help you turn new hires into lasting employees.

 The on-boarding process usually includes the following things: